-The Elimination Chamber, one of the most dangerous stipulations in professional wrestling.
+The Elimination Chamber is one of the most dangerous stipulations in professional wrestling.

 Structure and Design